A good learning environment is one where:

 A Cooperative Learning classroom can make this possible.

-Imagine walking into a mathematics classroom where students are working in cooperative groups to determine the relationship between the circumference and diameter of a circle.
+Imagine walking into a mathematics classroom where students are working in cooperative groups (four or five students) to determine the relationship between the circumference and diameter of a circle.
 They are engaged in working cooperatively as the teacher moves about the room, observing and offering suggestions when needed.
 The classroom is decorated with students' original geometric artwork and posters made for student presentations.